anttikantee/wbc/README.md

   * `wbckegp`: takes two of {pressure, temperature, dissolved CO2} and calculates the missing value, along with headspace CO2 required to push the beer out
+  * `wbcsolve`: takes two of {volume, extract, strength} and calculates the missing value, making it for example possible to "play with" simple sugar recipes, or calculate "ppg" from the extract percentage commonly found on a nutrition labels

 `wbcrecipe`
 -----------